hanwanhe/star/README.md

 # star
-a simple &amp; reliable openresty web framework
+a simple & reliable & high-performance web framework based on openresty